Productive Capacities Index

 The PCI makes an important contribution to these efforts.
 The index draws on decades of extensive research and policy analysis work, as well as lessons learned from UNCTAD’s technical support to the most vulnerable countries in developing key aspects of their trade and productive structures.

-The index is the first comprehensive attempt to measure productive capacities in all economies and construct a multidimensional index that can provide country-specific insights and diagnostics of productive capacity development.
+The index is the first comprehensive attempt to measure productive capacities in all economies and construct a multidimensional tool that can provide country-specific insights and diagnostics of productive capacity development.

 The overall index summarises the state of productive capacities in economies worldwide by computing scores that range between 0 and 100 (boundaries not included).

-For statistical and measurement purposes, the overall PCI index is further broken down into the following eight categories: information and communication technologies (ICTs), structural change, natural capital, human capital, energy, transport, the private sector and institutions.
+For statistical and measurement purposes, the overall PCI index is further broken down into the following eight categories: human capital, natural capital, energy, transport, information and communication technologies (ICTs), institutions, private sector and structural change.

 Data Sources and Approach